 Critics of the Clean Cars Minnesota plan

-Some carmakers in Minnesota are reportedly against the plan.
-According to KARE 11, the carmarkers are opposed because they would have to make room on their lots for electric vehicles, which they say will end up being too expensive to sell in the state.
+Some car dealerships in Minnesota are reportedly against the plan.
+According to KARE 11, the dealers are opposed because they would have to make room on their lots for electric vehicles, which they say will end up being too expensive to sell in the state.

 When cars are left on a lot at the end of their model year, they usually have to be sold at a discount.